 Or in another words,

-Steering column is the middle man that transfer steering effort from the steering wheel to the steering rack.
-They also houses the electrical wiring and mechanisms of your switches.
+- Steering column is a solid metal shaft that transfers your steering effort from the steering wheel to the steering rack.

-If you’d like to know steering column from the inside-out (quite literally), Speedkar made a really great Youtube video disassembling a steering column and explaining how a steering column work.
+Speedkar made a really great Youtube video disassembling a steering column and explaining how a steering column work.
+It’s so informative, it’s the best 9 minutes of my life.
+Have a go at it!

 Steering Column Housing

-Steering column housing is the upper portion of your steering column.
-It contains the internal wiring and inner mechanisms of your steering wheel switches.
-These includes:-
+Steering column housing is the upper portion of your steering column assembly.
+As the name suggests, it’s a house that keeps all the internal wiring and inner mechanisms of your steering wheel switches.

 - Airbag module